FuzionDragon/Page_Writer/README.md

 - Windows support (no plans for Ios or MAC as of writing).

+- Snippet submission menu on the view page (just with merging to current document).

+- Shortcuts menu.

+- Settings menu.

+- Document explorer?

 - Other QoL additions that I am not thinking of.

 - Potentially multiple databases?